explodinglabs/jsonrpcclient/doc/index.rst

 Logging
 ^^^^^^^

-To give fine control, two loggers are used - one for requests and another for responses.
+To give fine control, two loggers are used; one for requests and another for responses.
 These do nothing until they're set up.
 The following shows how to output requests to stderr::